arpitHub/arpithub.github.io/_posts/2025-12-14-end-to-end-ml-app.md

 # Building an End-to-End Machine Learning App with Streamlit

-Over the past few weeks, I’ve been experimenting with Streamlit to create a lightweight, end-to-end machine learning [application](https://end-to-end-ml-app.streamlit.app/).
-The goal was simple: make it easy to **explore datasets, run quick EDA, and compare models** — all inside a clean web interface.
-I wish I would have this app during my Northeastern days so it would be easy for me to understand full datascience modeling process.
+Over the past few weeks, I’ve been experimenting with Streamlit to build a lightweight, end-to-end machine learning [application](https://end-to-end-ml-app.streamlit.app/).
+The goal was simple: make it easy to **explore datasets, run quick EDA, and compare models**, all inside a clean web interface.
+I only wish I had this app during my Northeastern days; it would have made understanding the full data science modeling process much easier.

 This post walks through the design, challenges, and lessons learned while building the app.